Kris Jenner ‘Excited About The Future’ After Kylie Cosmetics Sale

 “We decided to partner with Coty because they share the same vision as we do in building this into a huge thing.
 We dream big and this is something we’re so excited about,” Kris continued, speaking about the sale of the business that Kylie grew from a company that began selling lip kits online into a business conglomerate that also includes Kylie Cosmetics and Kylie Skin.

-Kylie previously owned 100 percent of Kylie Cosmetics and Kylie Skin prior to the Coty deal.
+Kylie owned 100 percent of Kylie Cosmetics and Kylie Skin prior to the Coty deal.
 She will continue to be an integral part of the business moving forward, venturing into new products that will continue to bear her name.

 “This is Kylie’s baby and dream.
-She is so proud of what she built and wants to go into many categories and she hasn’t scratched the surface yet,” Kris explained of her daughter’s plans for the future.
+She is so proud of what she built and wants to go into many categories and she hasn’t scratched the surface yet,” Kris explained of her daughter’s plans for the future, per People.

 The 22-year-old reality star will continue to helm product development and communications for the brand.

-Kris also told the CNBC hosts that while there are no plans for any of the other members of her family to be a part of the Coty merger at the moment, she did state that the future is open wide for any possibilities to occur when it comes to the Kardashian and Jenner beauty brands.
+Kris also told the CNBC hosts that while there are no plans for any other members of her family to be a part of the Coty merger at the moment, she did state that the future is open wide for any possibilities when it comes to the Kardashian and Jenner beauty brands.
 These also include KKW beauty and Skims, the businesses that belong to Kim Kardashian West.

 Jenner was named the world’s youngest self-made billionaire by Forbes Magazine in March 2019.